Spinning roller coaster: Virginia Reel

 The first spinning roller coaster was the Tickler, built in 1908 by Henry Riehl at Luna Park.
 Instead of trains, the ride had tubs with seats built around the perimeter facing inward.
 These tubs spun freely on their chassis as they travelled down the track, sitting in a trough configuration similar to that of a side friction roller coaster.
 Known as a Virginia Reel, these spinning coasters did not have big hills or drops, but instead, were designed to feature many sharp turns.
 Toward the end of the track layout were two helices, followed by a drop into a dark tunnel.
+The Virginia Reel was designed by Henry Elmer Riehl, who named the ride after his daughter, Luna Virginia Riehl.
+The first Virginia Reel was built in 1908 at Coney Island's Luna Park, where Henry Riehl was superintendent.
 The last full size Virginia Reel operated at Blackpool Pleasure Beach and closed in 1982.
+There is one survivor, albeit in miniature and semi-powered form, at Joyland (Great Yarmouth).